Opportunities in Insurance Data Science

 Thirty years later, in 1693, Edmond Halley took a break from calculating the orbits of comets and descending to the bottom of the Thames in a diving bell to publish an article on life annuities.

-Using extremely accurate demographic data from Breslau, a city in Silesia, Halley produced a life table of the population, organized by age and survival.
+Using accurate demographic data from Breslau, a city in Silesia, Halley produced a life table of the population, organized by age and survival.
 From this, he was able to calculate the premium amount that any man or woman, at each year of age, should pay in order to purchase a life annuity.
 From this time on, actuarial data multiplied.

 The Father of the Computer and His Descendants